tony51307/Kano_Model_Analysis_with_Python/README.md

 # Kano_Model_Analysis_with_Python

-As my internship company needed to decide which features they should included in their new products, I programmed python to implement Kano Model to analyze the customer survey to know which features are desired by customers and which are not.
+As my internship company needed to decide which features they should include in their new products, I programmed python to implement Kano Model to analyze the customer survey to know which features are desired by customers and which are not.

 Due to company privacy, I did not include the real collected data here.
 The data shown here was made up by myself.
 This code is only to show how I utilized Python to implement the model.